Menu

 Planned breaks' carers play a vital role in supporting full-time foster carers and young people.

 Providing cover during holidays and weekends gives full-time carers the chance to recharge their batteries and enables children to have new experiences.
-You will get to know different young people, so if you're good at building relationships, this could be for you!
 It would involve you looking after a child or young person for a few days, usually on a regular basis.

 We have carers who provide a Short Breaks service to children and young people with disabilities.